Optional Intervals Event and Two n-ary Finitary Operations: An Algebraic Framework for Unifying Parallel-Serial Execution and Axiomatizing Simultaneity from an Epistemological Perspective: Applications and Comparisons in Computer Science, Probability Theory and Physics

-The final result of the 100‑meter dash is obtained by ignoring individual reaction delays and directly subtracting the starting‑gun timestamp from the finish‑line timestamp.
-Let $F_i(\mathrm{oie}_i)$ denote the result of athlete~$i$; then the operation that determines the champion is the $n$-ary finitary operation
+Ignoring reaction delays, the final result is determined by subtracting the start timestamp from the finish timestamp.
+Let $F_i(\oie_i)$ denote the finishing time of $\text{athlete}_i$, the $n$-ary finitary operation that determines the champion is